zanderlewis/configlang/README.md

 1. **Create Your Own Syntax**: Define your own rules and structure for your programming language.
 This allows you to create a language that suits your specific needs or preferences.

-2. **Change Your Language's File Extension**: You're not stuck with a `.py` or `.js` file extension.
+2. **Change Your Language's File Extension**: You're not stuck with the `.cfgl` file extension.
 With ConfigLang, you can define your own file extension for your custom language.

 ... with no code!